-The rule also prohibits the sale or purchase of footage or data from any trail camera (or non-handheld device) that could be used to take, attempt to take, or aid in the take or attempted take of big game, cougars or bears.
-That includes images or video, location information, time and date of the footage and any other data that could aid in the harvest or attempted take of big game, cougars or bears.
+- from any trail camera (or non-handheld device) that could be used to take, attempt to take-or aid in the take or attempted take-of big game, cougars or bears is prohibited.
+That includes images or video, location information, time and date of the footage, and any other data that could aid in the harvest or attempted take of big game, cougars or bears. - The new law allows for the use of trail cameras that utilize internal data storage to be used on private property for the purposes of taking protected wildlife.

-See the informational box on page 19 for details about restrictions and exceptions to this rule, and page 64 for definitions.
+See the informational box on page 21 for details about restrictions and exceptions to this rule, and page 71 for definitions.

-Visit wildlife.utah.gov/trailcams for more information about trail camera rule changes for 2022.
+Visit wildlife.utah.gov/trailcams for more information about trail camera rule changes and frequently asked questions.